The truth has caught up with Ryan Giggs and “it’s time to pay the price”, jurors at his trial have been told.

 Prosecutors then sought and were granted an application for a retrial, but in July 2023, it was abandoned after lawyers withdrew the prosecution.

 A member of the famous Class of '92, Giggs made his first start against local rivals Manchester City - scoring the only goal in a 1-0 win.
 In 1992, he won his first piece of silverware as United beat Nottingham Forest in the League Cup final.

 The following season, Giggs was a first-team regular as Sir Alex Ferguson's men won their first league title in 26 years.
 He also scored a brilliant solo goal in the FA Cup semi-final against Arsenal and famously celebrated by taking off his shirt - with his strike going on to win that year's BBC Goal of the Season award.

 A year later, the Welshman beat the likes of Jenson Button and Jessica Ennis to win the BBC Sports Personality of the Year award.
 In his final season as a player, Giggs broke Real Madrid legend Raul's record to become the leading appearance holder in Champions League history.
 With 13 league titles and four FA Cups, the winger is recognised as a legend at Old Trafford.
 In his book 'Leading', Ferguson claimed Giggs was one of only four world-class players he had managed - along with Paul Scholes, Eric Cantona and Cristiano Ronaldo.

 The Class of '92 and Salford City

-Giggs has an estimated net worth of £44million and earns an annual salary of £400,000 as Wales boss.
+Giggs has an estimated net worth of £44million and earned an annual salary of £400,000 when he was Wales boss.
 The United legend reportedly earned a £400,000 bonus in 2020 for qualifying for the upcoming European Championship.